xenify-io/litepaper/README.md

 Xenify offers a groundbreaking token swap solution that not only simplifies cross-chain transactions but also rewards its users, all the while nurturing the expansion of its ecosystem.
 Through a 0.5% fee on every token swap, Xenify is able to achieve three crucial objectives: reward its platform users with XNF tokens, provide native rewards to veXNF holders, and ensure the continuous development of the protocol.

 Here's how it works: When a user initiates a token swap on Xenify, they can choose to pay an optional 0.5% swap fee.
 This fee is strategically allocated to encourage future growth and incentivise user engagement.
-On chains where XNF has been deployed, 50% of the swap fee will be utilised for the proliferation of XNF liquidity, and the remaining 50% will be distributed as rewards among veXNF holders in the form of native chain tokens.
+On chains where XNF has been deployed, 50% of the swap fee will be utilised for the proliferation of XNF liquidity, 40% will be distributed as Native Rewards among veXNF holders, with the remaining 10% being utilised by the team to support Xenify's ongoing development.

 By paying the nominal 0.5% swap fee on chains where XNF is deployed, you not only expedite your transaction but also secure an allocation of XNF from the protocol's daily mint cycle.
 These XNF tokens are locked for 1 year and distributed among swap participants as veXNF.
 This unique ERC-721 non-fungible token (NFT) will represent your XNF holdings, which can be withdrawn at the end of the lockup period.